-The Neubruck hydropower plant markets electricity both on the spot market and on the balancing energy market.
+The Neubruck hydropower plant markets electricity both on the spot market and on the control reserve market.
 Almost the entire output can be used to stabilize the electricity grid in the event of frequency fluctuations.
-"If required, the system can be reduced to 100 kW," explains Weiss.
+"If required, the hydropower plant can be ramped down to 100 kW," explains Weiss.
 The hydropower plant is able to offer both tertiary and secondary reserve capacity.
-"The balancing energy retrievals last from a few seconds to a period of several minutes - often several times a day.
-The revenues from these call-offs are an important aspect for us in marketing via Next Kraftwerke.
+"The balancing energy activations last from a few seconds to a period of several minutes - often several times a day.
+The revenues from these cdeliveries of control reserve are an important aspect for us in marketing via Next Kraftwerke.
 This is financially very lucrative for us, even if it doesn't seem intuitive at first glance to get money for shutting down your plant," says Weiss.
 But in this way, the hydropower plant makes an important contribution to stabilizing the Austrian electricity grid.
-Thus it takes up the path of the industrial revolution in this region again and leads it into the 21st century: with the digital revolution of the decentralized energy revolution.
+Thus it takes up the path of the industrial revolution in this region again and leads it into the 21st century: with the digitization of the decentralized energy revolution.

 Facts & Figures

 |Partner website:||More about our project partner Ökowind Wasserkraftanlage Neubruck|